Licensing and Careers

 The MGH Institute provides Career Services for students and alumni.

-Below are links to Web sites, unaffiliated with MGH Institute, that provide valuable information on Nursing careers.
+Below are links to other Web sites that provide valuable information on nursing careers.

 - American Association of Colleges of Nursing (AACN): With a resource section on nursing shortages